meksv/Evidence-For-LIDo/README.md

-This GitHub link is tailored to the 'Plants' section the personal statement for the LIDo programme and iCASE project
+This branch is tailored to the 'Plants' section the personal statement for the LIDo programme and iCASE project